trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ToDo: Define test category BASIC, CONTINUOUS, NIGHTLY, WEEKLY, and PERFORMANCE

+ToDo: Define repo category Continuous, Nightly, and Experimental which also map to CDash tracks

 ToDo: Discuss the propery usage of these test categories and why NIGHTLY testing should be the default.